Kernel nftables UAF via cross-table nft set ref

 Vulnerability Analysis

 CVE-2022-2586 is exploitable with local system access, and requires small amount of user privileges.
-This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 1.8 out of four.
-The potential impact of an exploit of this vulnerability is considered to be very high.
+This vulnerability is consided to have a high level of attack complexity.
+This vulnerability is known to be actively exploited by threat actors.
+The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality, with no impact on integrity, and a high impact on availability.

 What is a Dangling pointer Vulnerability?